Skip to content

 2. Delete the existing network: sudo docker network rm ingress

-3. Rebuild the network: docker network create --driver overlay --ingress --subnet 10.255.0.0/16 --gateway 10.255.0.1 ingress
+3. Recreate the network: docker network create --driver overlay --ingress --subnet 10.255.0.0/16 --gateway 10.255.0.1 ingress

 4. Start DataFlux Func

-5. Reference Document: Docker Swarm Default Address Pool
+5. Reference: Docker Swarm Default Address Pool

-6. Reference Document: Customizing Docker Ingress Network Configuration
+6. Reference: Docker Ingress Network Custom Configuration

 4. Missing Kernel Forwarding Configuration

-You can confirm the forwarding configuration as follows:
+You can confirm the forwarding configuration by:

 Bash